SunnyDjinn/MoplToMipsCompiler/README.md

 Contains scanner, parser, abstract syntax tree, symbols table and MIPS code generation.

 Requires Flex for scanner and Bison or Yacc for parser.
+The MIPS code can be executed using the MARS interpreter available at http://courses.missouristate.edu/KenVollmar/MARS/

 Generates code from MOPL fictive programming language.
 Samples of this language are available in the MOPL folder